-Many workers are happy to receive perks from their employers, too.
+Many workers are happy to receive free work perks from their employers, too.
 Don’t think that these options have to break your budget.
 You can provide perks such as more flexible working hours or locations or give people some extra paid time off.
 Alternatively, provide free meals in the office, bring in a masseuse as a treat or provide better parking options.

 When it comes to rewards, there are ideas to suit all budgets.
 For example, consider hampers, movie tickets, bottles of wine, boxes of chocolates, flowers, pre-loaded gift cards, vouchers to stores or restaurants, books, handmade gifts etc. Whatever you choose, do try to find things that relate to the hobbies, lifestyle, and/or family status of workers, so they know you pay attention and understand who they are as people.

 Give Employees Opportunities for Growth